 The session to build a new mashup is established and completed online.
-SRS needs to work in the following two situations: (1) if developers have not selected any component services, SRS should make personalized recommendations according to their requirements; (2) when developers have selected one or more component services, SRS needs to generate new recommendations based on initial requirements and these real-time feedbacks.

-Most of the existing service recommendation technologies cannot meet the above needs or work well in the above case.
-Model-based CF methods first train their models and obtain the representations of mashups and services in the training set offline, and then predict the ratings of services over these existing mashups during the online serving phase, e.g., MF, NCF,LDA【】.
-But they cannot get the representations of the new mashups built online from the trained model.
-Although user-based CF and content-based methods can work in this scenario, they only consider the relationship between the new mashup and next service, and ignore that between the selected services and next service.
-In fact, the selected services have some impacts on the selection of next service.
+It can be divided into two stages: (1) when developers just start their sessions and have not selected any component services, SRS should make the first round recommendations according to their requirements; (2) afterwards, when developers have selected one or more component services, SRS needs to make prompt response to real-time feedbacks (i.e., selected component services), model developers needs more accurately, and generate follow up recommendations Indeed, stage 2 is the main difference between static and interactive recommendation.
+And the interaction between SRS and developers is reflected in SRS’s exploitation of developers’ feedbacks.
+Most of the existing service recommendation technologies cannot meet the above needs or work well in the above stages.
+Model-based CF methods cannot model new developers with no component services or make personalized recommendations in the first stage.
+In the second stage, even if developers have selected some services, they can hardly update their models in real time to obtain the latest representations of developers.
+In other words, they cannot dynamically generate follow up recommendations based on user feedback. e.g., MF, NCF,LDA【】..
+Although user-based CF and content-based methods can work in both stages, they only consider the relationship between the new mashup and next service, and ignore the important roles the selected services play in the selection of next service.
 As a combination of content-based and CF-based algorithms, hybrid algorithms face the same problems as these two algorithms.

-In this study, we propose an interaction-oriented model to recommend next service in the online conversational mashup development scenario.
-We employ Multi-Layer Perceptron (MLP) to capture the complex interaction among the new mashup, the selected services and next service.
-Specifically, we use the attention mechanism to distinguish the influence of different selected services on the next service.
+In the online interactive mashup development scenario, the interaction between SRS and developers occurs in stage 2, where SRS captures and utilizes the feedback of developers to make follow up recommendation.
+Besides, the first stage is essentially a special case of the second one, where no service has been selected.
+Therefore, this paper mainly focuses on the second stage, that is, given developer requirements and some selected component services in the current session, how can SRS recommend next service for the developer to complete the mashup?
+To address this issue, we propose an interaction-oriented model that recommends next service based on developer’s real time feedback in the interactive scenario.
+It employs Multi-Layer Perceptron (MLP) to capture the complex interaction among the new mashup, the selected services and next service.
+Specifically, it uses the attention mechanism to distinguish the influence of different selected services on the next service.
+Note that we can easily apply our model to the first stage by inactivating or masking its component designed for selected services.
 Our model is applicable to various kinds of information, for example, the content information and the invocation records between mashups and services.
 From each information, we first obtain the feature representations of a new mashup, the selected services and next service, then learn a specific interaction in this space and finally make a prediction.
-Our model is also very combinable.
 We can integrate the interactions in different spaces to make more accurate recommendation.
 Our model can serve online and make new recommendation in real time as long as some services are newly selected.

 The main contributions of this work are:

-We summarize a scenario of building a mashup in an online conversational session and analyze its requirements for the SRS that work in it.
+We summarize a scenario of building a mashup in an online interactive session and analyze its requirements for the SRS that work in it.

-We design an interaction-oriented model for online session-based service recommendation.
+We design an interaction-oriented model for online interactive session-based service recommendation.
 With the help of MLP and the attention mechanism, our model can recommend services that are compatible with the selected services and satisfy users’ developing requirements when serving online.